mxenabled/cssinjs/README.md

 ### Don't: programmatically generate CSS

 This system will not de-duplicate any CSS styles.
-If the contents of the CSS object produce a unique combination style then that will be added to the page.
+If the contents of the CSS object produce a unique combination styles then that will be added to the page.

-In general be wary of calling `css()` programmatically or wrapping it in a function that accepts parameters and generates CSS depending on those parameters.
-That pattern is fine if done sparingly -- for example, once as the app is first loading to initialize CSS values for a site-wide theme.
-But if done frequently it can lead to memory concerns.
+Be wary of calling `css()` programmatically or wrapping it in a function that accepts parameters and generates CSS depending on those parameters.

+This pattern is fine if done sparingly -- for example, once or twice to initialize CSS values for a site-wide theme or themes.
+But if done frequently it can easily lead to thousands or more of style sheets in the page head.

 ```js
 const genRandomColor = () => '#' + (0x1000000 + Math.random() * 0xffffff)